2025 MMCGME Quality Forum

 - The intervention is evidence-based

-- The methods used to address the problem are appropriate and rigorous
+- Methods used are appropriate and rigorous

-Getting Started Tools:
+Project Resources - Getting Started Tools:

 Quality and Safety Tools: